georgebarwood/RustWeb/README.md

 If login security has been enabled, you will need to specify login details ( from the login.user table ), for example:

 --login "uid=1; hpw=0xaaaaaaaaaaaaaaaaaaaaaaaaaaaaabbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb"

+If the database is very large, you may want to use FTP to get an initial copy of the database, otherwise a copy will be fetched automatically.

+Replication is enabled by records being inserted in the log.Transaction table.
+These records can be deleted, provided that all "slave" servers are up to date.

 Email
 =====